-Leadership: We behave boldly in the face of challenges as we set high expectations, explore new approaches, and hold ourselves accountable through data and transparency.
+Leadership: As leaders at our college and in our communities, we behave boldly in the face of challenges as we set high expectations, explore new approaches, and hold ourselves accountable through data and transparency.

-Continuous Improvement: We cultivate an adaptable learning environment that welcomes all to experiment, make mistakes, build skills and grow.
+Continuous Improvement: We cultivate an adaptable learning environment that welcomes all to experiment, make mistakes, build skills, and grow.

 Integrity: We do what's right, even when it's hard.
-We model vulnerability and hold ourselves to high standards in the way we work, learn and interact with one another.
+We model vulnerability and hold ourselves to high standards in the way we work, learn, and interact with one another.

-Community: Our people are the beating heart of our institution.
-We take care of ourselves and one another, being inclusive, practicing kindness and cultivating meaningful relationships.
+Community: Our people and the communities we serve are the fabric of our institution.
+We make a positive difference in the lives of our students, communities, and each other by being inclusive, practicing kindness, cultivating meaningful relationships, and promoting active citizenship and civic engagement.